Cartier 2001 EDT

 de Cartier

-Cartier de Cartier is an Eau de Toilette launched in 2001, created by Christine Nagel.
-The fragrance opens with Coriander, Bergamot, and Yuzu, settles into a heart of Lavender, Violet, and Violet Leaf, and dries down to a base of Patchouli, Musk, Cedar, and Amber.
+Cartier de Cartier is an Eau de Toilette launched in 2001, created by Christine Nagel. de Cartier opens with Bergamot, Yuzu, and Coriander, settles into a heart of Violet, Violet Leaf, and Lavender, and dries down to a base of Musk, Amber, Cedar, and Patchouli.
+Cartier's de Cartier carries a Favourite verdict, a citrus-led wear.

 A divisive scent for Cartier, praised as a fresh, clean masterpiece for warm weather, yet lambasted by many for its vanishing act.
 If you want something subtle, clean and elegant for your gym bag, this could be it, but don't expect it to last.